lovesharma2005/lovesharma2005/README.md

 # Hi there! 👋 I'm Love Sharma
 🌟 **Welcome to my GitHub Profile** 🌟

-🎓 A 20-year-old enthusiast pursuing graduation at Bundelkhand University.
+🎓 A 20-year-old enthusiast pursuing graduation at GLA University.
 📊 Team Leader of [Master's of Algo](#).
-🏆 Gold Medalist in Mathematics Olympiad.

 ---